-Welcome to the new website of the Hatfield Local History Society.
-The Society was originally formed in 1991 under the name of “Hatfield This Century” with the aim of recording the changes to the town and parish over the twentieth century.
-At the turn of the century the name of the group changed to “Hatfield Local History Society” and the scope of interest now covers all of Hatfield’s long history from before the Doomesday Book to the present day.
+Welcome to the website of Hatfield Local History Society, based in Hatfield, Hertfordshire, England.
+The Society was originally formed in 1990 under the name of “Hatfield This Century” with the aim of recording the changes to the town and parish during the twentieth century.
+At the turn of the century, the name was changed to “Hatfield Local History Society” and its scope widened to cover Hatfield’s long history from before Domesday up to the present day.

 The aims and objectives of the society are:

 - To encourage and undertake research into Hatfield’s history.

 - To produce publications on aspects of Hatfield’s history